 One possible treatment method in scar therapy is the application of pressure (compression) on the scarred area.
-This can be done using flat-knitted compression garments.
+This can be done using flat-knitted compression garments that are tailor made for the respective part of the body.
 Compression has been used successfully in scar therapy for many years now.
 Compression therapy can even benefit older scars.

-Adjusting the compression garment If the compression garment fits exactly, it exerts medically effective and constant pressure, considerably helping to improve the scar area.
+Adjusting the compression garment

+If the compression garment fits exactly, it exerts medically effective and constant pressure, considerably helping to improve the scar area.
 It shouldn't be constrictive, but it shouldn't slip either.
-Specially trained medical retailers will take your body measurements to manufacture a compression garment with a precise anatomical fit (such as the Juzo ScarComfort) for you.
+Specially trained medical retailers will take your body measurements to manufacture a compression garment with a precise anatomical fit (such as the Juzo Expert) for you.
 The measuring process also determines whether additional extra options like pressure pads (pressure cushions) need to be incorporated in order to achieve ideal and even pressure in the scarred area.
-Your doctor will prescribe you with a compression class (pressure intensity).
-The ideal fit Your compression garment sits very close to your body like a second skin, allowing the desired pressure to be achieved.
+Your doctor will prescribe you with specific compression class (pressure intensity).

+The ideal fit

+Your compression garment sits very close to your body like a second skin, allowing the desired pressure to be achieved.
 Particularly at the start of therapy, wearing and putting on the compression garment can therefore need some getting used to and can also sometimes be unpleasant in the event of freshly healed wounds.
 Please don't let this put you off as a satisfying result can only be achieved if you wear the compression garment continuously throughout the day and at night.

-With a bit of practise and handy aids, putting on the garment gets easier with time and wearing it will increasingly become part of everyday life.
+With a bit of practise and handy aids, donning the garment gets easier with time and wearing it will increasingly become part of everyday life.
 Your local medical retailer would be happy to recommend a suitable donning and doffing aid and show you how to use it.
-You can also find more useful tips and information about all of the Juzo donning and doffing aids in our brochure "Compression therapy: Start right!" or on our website at juzo.com/donning.
-Important
+You can also find more useful tips and information about all of the Juzo donning and doffing aids in our brochure "Compression therapy: Start right!" or on our website at www.juzo.com/donning.

+IMPORTANT

-Your compression garment's fit must be checked reqularly in order to make sure it is still working properly.
-It is therefore necessary to see your specialist supplier for regular checkups!
+Your compression garment's fit must be checked regularly in order to make sure it is still working properly.
+It is therefore necessary to see your specialist supplier for regular check-ups!

+22 | Therapy methods | 23

 Effectiveness of compression therapy

 You can start with compression therapy as soon as a wound has closed

 The uniform surface pressure applied by the compression garments can have various positive effects on the scarred area:

+- accelerated healing in the scar area

-- prevention of uncontrolled growth of the scar
+- > prevention of uncontrolled growth of the scar

-- · fading of the scar
+- ) fading of the scar

-- softer scar tissue
+- ) softer scar tissue

 - reduced thickness of the scar

-- protection of the sensitive skin or skin graft
+- > protection of the sensitive skin or skin graft

 - reduced itching in the scar area

-- pain relief
+- ) pain relief

-- increased mobility of scars in joint areas
+- Increased mobility of scars in joint areas

-- minimised risk of scar shrinkage and resulting joint stiffness (contractures)
+- minimised risk of scar shrinkage and resulting joint stiffness

-Fia.
-1 Hypertrophic, bulging scar without compression
+Fig. 1 Hypertrophic, bulging scar without compression